cosmos/cosmos-sdk/docs/architecture/adr-001-message-counter.md

 ## Decision

-Create a global message counter field of type uint64.
+Create a global message counter field of type int64.
-The choice of uint64 is because it is only getting incremented by one, and thus has a space of 18 quintillion values to go through, so there is no fear of overflow.
+Note that with int64's, there is no fear of overflow under normal use, as it is only getting incremented by one, and thus has a space of 9 quintillion values to go through.

 This counter must be persisted in state, but can just be read and written on begin/end block respectively.